ridleynag/ridleynag.github.io/about.md

 ### More Information

 I am a lovely father and a great husband.
-Besides programming I also like MLB(SF), NFL(GreenBay), Golf, Curling, Cycling, Football - La Liga(Spain) and Barclays Premier League(England).
+Besides programming I also like MLB(SF), NFL(GreenBay), Golf, Curling, Cycling and Football - La Liga(Spain) and Barclays Premier League(England).

 ### Contact me